Ship's chronometer from HMS Beagle: Portsmouth and Devonport

-In March 1831 the chronometer was delivered to Devonport where the rate was checked and recorded.
-On 6 December 1831 it was issued to Captain Stokes in command of HMS Beagle.
-It sailed with Captain Fitzroy on Beagles famous second voyage and was returned to Greenwich 7 November 1836.
-After a period at Arnold and Dent for cleaning it was transported by HMS Lightning to Devonport or Portsmouth for issue to ships there.
+In March 1831, the chronometer was delivered to Devonport, where the rate was checked and recorded.
+On 6 December 1831, it was issued to Captain Stokes in command of HMS Beagle.
+It sailed with Captain Fitzroy on Beagles famous second voyage and was returned to Greenwich on 7 November 1836.
+After a period at Arnold and Dent for cleaning, it was transported by HMS Lightning to Devonport or Portsmouth for issue to ships there.

-It was returned to Greenwich 17 November 1841 and after another service by Arnold and Dent was issued to HMS Formidable on 13 January 1842.
-It stayed with Formidable until 20 November 1845 when it was returned to Greenwich.
+It was returned to Greenwich on 17 November 1841, and after another service by Arnold and Dent was issued to HMS Formidable on 13 January 1842.
+It stayed with Formidable until 20 November 1845, when it was returned to Greenwich.
 It was then serviced by Charles Frodsham and sent for issue to ships at Portsmouth.
 It was transported back to Greenwich periodically by Royal Navy ships for service by Frodsham (HMS Rattlesnake 11 March 1850, HMS Odin 27 December 1854) and finally returned from Portsmouth 7 May 1857.
-The final ship to be issued the chronometer was HMS Pembroke who received it 20 April 1858.
-Pembroke returned the chronometer to Greenwich 1 February 1867.
+The final ship to be issued the chronometer was HMS Pembroke, which received it on 20 April 1858.
+Pembroke returned the chronometer to Greenwich on 1 February 1867.